pcingola/SnpEff/src/docs/snpeff/build_db_gff_gtf.md

 - `0`: indicates that the feature begins with a whole codon at the 5' most base.
 - `1`: means that there is one extra base (the third base of a codon) before the first whole codon and
 - `2`: means that there are two extra bases (the second and third bases of the codon) before the first codon
-- `.`: Missing value, SnpEff will inferr this value from the feature's coordinates
+- `.`: Missing value, SnpEff will infer this value from the feature's coordinates

 !!! info
     Sometimes this is called 'phase' instead of frame, to distinguish form the *"coding base modulo 3"* definition.